Ryang20718/github_pr_tree/README.md

 - GitHub Enterprise support
 - Dark mode
 - Other goodies: track viewed files, resizable tree, expand to full width and more
+- Find which files you're a codeowner of in a pull request

 ![GitHub Pull Request](assets/screenshot.png "GitHub Pull Request")